Don't let your bank rip you off: shop around for the best deals on savings and mortgages

 “This can be a costly oversight, as sticking with an uncompetitive rate could mean missing out on potentially hundreds of pounds in additional returns,” he said.

-“A quick five-minute check could reveal a significant difference in interest, boosting their savings pot,” he added.
+He added that savers should be proactive and ensure their hard-earned money is working hard on their behalf.
+“A quick five-minute check could reveal a significant difference in interest, boosting their savings pot,” he said.

 Comments